chinapedia/wikipedia.abstract.en/Page/Romania.md

 Prehistory and antiquity

-Oase_2_skull_(Homo_sapiens).jpg" (the oldest known remain of _Homo sapiens_ in Europe).]]
+" (the oldest known remain of _Homo sapiens_ in Europe).]]
 Human remains found in Peștera cu Oase ("Cave with Bones"), radiocarbon dated as being from circa 40,000 years ago, represent the oldest known _Homo sapiens_ in Europe.
 Neolithic techniques and agriculture spread after the arrival of a mixed group of people from Thessaly in the 6th millennium BC.
 Excavations near a salt spring at Lunca yielded the earliest evidence for salt exploitation in Europe; here the production of salt started between 6050 and 5900 BC.[29]
 The first permanent settlements also appeared in the Neolithic.
 Some of them developed into "proto-cities", which were larger than .[30]
 The Cucuteni–Trypillia culturethe best known archaeological culture of Old Europeflourished in Muntenia, southeastern Transylvania and northeastern Moldavia in the 3rd millennium BC.
 The first fortified settlements appeared around 1800 BC, showing the militant character of Bronze Age societies.

-Dacia_82_vChr.png during Burebista's reign (early 40s BC.)]]
+during Burebista's reign (early 40s BC.)]]

 Greek colonies established on the Black Sea coast in the 7th century BC became important centers of commerce with the local tribes.
 Among the native peoples, Herodotus listed the Getae of the Lower Danube region, the Agathyrsi of Transylvania and the Syginnae of the plains along the river Tisza at the beginning of the 5th century BC.
 Centuries later, Strabo associated the Getae with the Dacians who dominated the lands along the southern Carpathian Mountains in the 1st century BC.
 Burebista was the first Dacian ruler to unite the local tribes.
 He also conquered the Greek colonies in Dobruja and the neighboring peoples as far as the Middle Danube and the Balkan Mountains between around 55 and 44 BC.
 After Burebista was murdered in 44 BC, his empire collapsed.
-Sarmizegetusa_Regia.JPG (Dacia's capital during the reigns of Burebista and Decebalus).]]
+(Dacia's capital during the reigns of Burebista and Decebalus).]]
 The Romans reached Dacia during Burebista's reign and conquered Dobruja in 46 AD.
 Dacia was again united under Decebalus around 85.
 He resisted the Romans for decades, but the Roman army annihilated his troops in 106.
 Emperor Trajan transformed Banat, Oltenia and the greater part of Transylvania into the new Roman province of Dacia, but Dacian, Germanic and Sarmatian tribes continued to dominate the lands along the Roman frontiers.
 The Romans pursued an organized colonization policy and the provincials enjoyed a long period of peace and prosperity in the 2nd century.
 Scholars accepting the Daco-Roman continuity theoryone of the main theories about the origin of the Romanianssay that the cohabitation of the native Dacians and the Roman colonists in Roman Dacia was the first phase of the Romanians' ethnogenesis.

 The Carpians, Goths and other neighboring tribes made regular raids against Dacia from the 210s.
 The Romans could not resist and Emperor Aurelian ordered the evacuation of the province Dacia Trajana in 271.
 Scholars supporting the continuity theory are convinced that most Latin-speaking commoners stayed behind when the army and civil administration was withdrawn.
 The Romans did not abandon their fortresses along the northern banks of the Lower Danube for decades, and Dobruja (known as Scythia Minor) remained an integral part of the Roman Empire until the early 7th century.

 Middle Ages

-Gutthiuda.jpg-speaking Thervingi, and the neighboring tribes (370s AD).]]
+-speaking Thervingi, and the neighboring tribes (370s AD).]]
 The Goths were expanding towards the Lower Danube from the 230s, forcing the native peoples to flee to the Roman Empire or to accept their suzerainty.
 The Goths' rule came to an abrupt end when the Huns invaded their territory in 376, causing new waves of migrations.
 The Huns forced the remnants of the local population into submission, but their empire collapsed in 454.
 The Gepids took possession of the former Dacia province.
 The nomadic Avars defeated the Gepids and established a powerful empire around 570.
 The Bulgars, who also came from the Eurasian steppes, occupied the Lower Danube region in 680.
 According to scholars who accept the Daco-Roman continuity theory, the Romanians' ancestors, known by the exonym Vlachs in the Middle Ages, lived in densely forested areas, separated from the Goths, Huns, Gepids and Avars during these centuries.

 Place names of Slavic origin abound in Romania, indicating that a numerous Slavic-speaking population used to live in the territory.
 The first Slavic groups settled in Moldavia and Wallachia in the 6th century, in Transylvania around 600.
 After the Avar Khaganate collapsed in the 790s, Bulgaria became the dominant power of the region, occupying lands as far as the river Tisa.
 The Council of Preslav declared Old Church Slavonic the language of liturgy in the First Bulgarian Empire in 893.
 The Romanians also adopted Old Church Slavonic as their liturgical language.